Christian Yelich Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

+- The Red Sox pitching staff is sixth in the league with a collective 9.5 strikeouts per nine innings.

-- The Red Sox have a 5.08 team ERA that ranks 25th across all MLB pitching staffs.
+- The Red Sox's 5.10 team ERA ranks 25th across all MLB pitching staffs.

+- Red Sox pitchers combine to allow 31 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- The Red Sox are sending Whitlock (1-1) to the mound to make his third start of the season.
+- The Red Sox will send Bello (0-1) out for his second start of the season.

-- His last time out was in relief on Saturday when the right-hander tossed 2/3 innings against the Milwaukee Brewers while giving up hits.
+- His last appearance came on Monday against the Los Angeles Angels, when the right-hander went 2 2/3 innings, surrendering five earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.